gscrow/dressipi-com/_posts/2018-02-09-retail-bulletins-omnichannel-retail-summit-february-2018.markdown

 # Omnichannel.
 Or is it ‘Multichannel’?
 How about ‘A Single View of the Customer’?

-## Many buzzwords within the industry are used to describe what is essentially understanding customer behaviour across all shopping channels to deliver the best possible experience from start to finish.
+## Many buzzwords within the industry are used to describe what is essentially understanding customer behavior across all shopping channels to deliver the best possible experience from start to finish.

 Connecting that customer journey is gold dust for retailers.
-Whether its increasing brand loyalty, boosting acquisition and retention or driving sales, the [omnichannel experience](https://dressipi.com/omnichannel-personalisation/) (when done correctly) has the potential to be transformative for a business.
+Whether its increasing brand loyalty, boosting acquisition and retention or driving sales, the [omnichannel experience](https://dressipi.com/omnichannel-personalization/) (when done correctly) has the potential to be transformative for a business.

 In order to truly understand the intent and preferences of customers, their offline and online interactions with a brand should not exist separately, but rather work together, with data being the foundation that allows customers to have seamless (and accurate) interactions with that brand.

 Of course, this is easier said than done.

 As the title suggests, this year’s Omnichannel Retail Summit, hosted by The Retail Bulletin focused on *‘How Omnichannel Investment is Driving the Future of Businesses’*.
-With a lineup of fantastic leaders from the wider retail industry, the day-long event included lively interactive panels and thought leadership presentations all centred around *‘providing the best ‘total’ retail experience’*.
+With a lineup of fantastic leaders from the wider retail industry, the day-long event included lively interactive panels and thought leadership presentations all centered around *‘providing the best ‘total’ retail experience’*.

 My key learnings from the event include the following: